Chatham Chest: Difficulties

-During its long life the Chest experienced many difficulties.
-Until the late eighteenth century, and particularly before 1660, seamen's wages were often significantly less than the official rates while payments to the Chest remained fixed.
+During its long life the chest experienced many difficulties.
+Until the late 18th century, and particularly before 1660, seamen's wages were often significantly less than the official rates while payments to the chest remained fixed.
 As a consequence many seamen were required to contribute amounts exceeding 1/20 of their pay.
-Despite the mechanism of five separate officials being required to open the Chest, large quantities of funds went missing.
-Further, in the early 1620s King Charles I simply appropriated the Chest's contents for payment of unrelated debts.
+Despite the mechanism of five separate officials being required to open the chest, large quantities of funds went missing.
+Further, in the early 1620s King Charles I simply appropriated the chest's contents for payment of unrelated debts.

-By 1660 the number of pensioners had increased during the First Dutch War and the war against Spain, but when peace returned and the ships were paid off, the Chest's income dramatically decreased.
-The first expedient adopted was to offer pensioners voluntary commutation of their pensions, based on two years' purchase, but still the Chest found it difficult to pay the remaining pensions.
-Samuel Pepys, Clerk of the Acts to the Navy Board, took a great interest in the affairs of the Chest and reported in his diary (18 June 1667) that there was no money to pay the pensioners "at their public pay the 14th of this month, which will make us a scorn to the world."
+By 1660 the number of pensioners had increased during the First Dutch War and the war against Spain, but when peace returned and the ships were paid off, the chest's income dramatically decreased.
+The first expedient adopted was to offer pensioners voluntary commutation of their pensions, based on two years' purchase, but still the chest found it difficult to pay the remaining pensions.
+Samuel Pepys, Clerk of the Acts to the Navy Board, took a great interest in the affairs of the chest and reported in his diary (18 June 1667) that there was no money to pay the pensioners "at their public pay the 14th of this month, which will make us a scorn to the world."
 Treasury funds were obtained and taken down the Thames by barge to Chatham, and the immediate crisis was staved off.

-From about 1673 onwards it was tacitly accepted that the Government would meet the excess of expenditure over income each year on a "pay as you go" basis.
-This principle remained in force, though sometimes the Government was late in paying and pensions fell into arrears.
+From about 1673 onwards it was tacitly accepted that the government would meet the excess of expenditure over income each year on a "pay as you go" basis.
+This principle remained in force, though sometimes the government was late in paying and pensions fell into arrears.
 In 1690 some pensions were as much as three years outstanding.
-The Chest also experienced a substantial increase in the number of pensioners during the Napoleonic Wars, rising to 5,205 in 1802.
+The chest also experienced a substantial increase in the number of pensioners during the Napoleonic Wars, rising to 5,205 in 1802.

 Merger

-Following an Act of Parliament in 1803 the functions of the Chest were merged with the welfare programmes of Greenwich Hospital.
-The merger was completed in 1814, and the physical Chest was removed from use.
+Following an act of Parliament, the Chest at Chatham Act 1803 (43 Geo.
+3. c.
+119) the functions of the chest were merged with the welfare programmes of Greenwich Hospital.
+The merger was completed in 1814, and the physical chest was removed from use.
 It was subsequently displayed at London's National Maritime Museum, and at The Mast House in Chatham Historic Dockyard.